Mon – Fri 8:30am to 5:00pm

 Finishing Touches

-To finalize your designer tile appearance, don’t overlook grout color and joint width.
-A matching grout causes tiles to blend into one, while a contrasting grout accents individual tile pieces.
-Tight joints produce a streamlined look, and larger joints have a more rural, or rustic, effect.
+To finalize your designer tile appearance,don’t overlook grout color and joint width.
+In fact, a matching grout allows tiles to blend into one continuous surface, while a contrasting grout highlights each individual tile.
+Additionally, tight joints create a clean, streamlined look, whereas larger joints contribute to a more rural or rustic effect.
+Carefully considering these elements will help you achieve the exact finish you’re aiming for.

 Create a One-of-a-Kind Outdoor Space